Terbeche/Project-1-Setup-and-mobile-version-skeleton/README.md

 > This is the project of day03/week01/module01

->we are building the first 2 sections of the mobile website using a predefined template .
+>We are building the first 2 sections of the mobile website using a predefined figma template .
 ## Built With

 - HTML5 & CSS3